onap/vnfrqts-requirements/docs/Chapter5.rst

--  In the modular approach, internal networks must be created in the Base Module template, with their resource IDs exposed as outputs (i.e., OpenECOMP Base Template Output Parameters) for use by all add-on module templates.
-When the external network is created, it must be assigned a unique {network-role} (See section 4.2).
+-  In the modular approach, internal networks must be created in the Base Module template, with their resource IDs exposed as outputs (i.e., ONAP Base Template Output Parameters) for use by all add-on module templates.
+When the external network is created, it must be assigned a unique {network-role} (See section 5.b {network-role}).

 -  VNFs may use DHCP assigned IP addresses or assign fixed IPs when attaching VMs to an internal network.

--  OpenECOMP does not enforce a naming convention for parameters for internal network, however, a naming convention is provided that should be followed.
+-  ONAP does not enforce a naming convention for parameters for internal network, however, a naming convention is provided that should be followed.

--  Parameter values associated with an internal network must either be passed as output parameter from the base template (i.e., OpenECOMP Base Template Output Parameters) into the add-on modules or be enumerated in the environment file.
+-  Parameter values associated with an internal network must either be passed as output parameter from the base template (i.e., ONAP Base Template Output Parameters) into the add-on modules or be enumerated in the environment file.